fordsfords/autotest-cpp/README.md

 ```
 to start the cmake app.
 Then I pulled down "Tools" and selected "Install For Command Line Use", etc.

-Requires gtest, which is included in this sample project.
+Requires gtest, a snapshot of which is included in this sample project.
 Why?
 Because I couldn't get it working externally with cmake, and [StackOverflow gave me the tip](http://stackoverflow.com/questions/8507723/how-to-start-working-with-gtest-and-cmake).

 # Files